ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

     You need to purchase the license from RackWare by mailing the generated license file to licensing@rackwareinc.com or sales@rackwareinc.com.

-2. Once the valid license is received, download the license file and place it under `/etc/rackware`.
-Then, restart the services to apply the license that uses this command:
+2. When the valid license is received, download the license file and place it under `/etc/rackware`.
+Restart the services to apply the license that use this command:

         $ rwadm restart